hanzallahahmed/Parallel-and-Sequential-Data-Preprocessing/README.md

 - Sequential Processing: Processes the entire dataset in a single thread.

-- Parallel Processing: Utilizes:
+- Parallel Processing:

   - multiprocessing for CPU-based parallelism.

   - Dask for distributed and parallel data handling.

 Requirements